The Impact of Suicide on Professional Caregivers: A Guide for Managers and Supervisors (Guide)

 The guide,

-New York State Office of Mental Health's Suicide Prevention Center and the Office of Addiction Services and Supports, offers insights into addressing issues arising from the death of a client by suicide.
+The Impact of Suicide on Professional Caregivers: A Guide for Managers and Supervisors, developed collaboratively by the New York State Office of Mental Health's Suicide Prevention Center and the Office of Addiction Services and Supports, offers insights into addressing issues arising from the death of a client by suicide.
 It covers aspects such as grief, debriefing, supporting affected individuals, and communication with family and survivors, serving as a guide informed by best practices to support managers and supervisors in supporting mental health professionals following a client suicide.

 Note: Some aspects of the guide (i.e., references to regulations) are specific to the US and New York State.
 Please review the regulations specific to your jurisdiction, where necessary.